-If you like to keep up with the Kardashians, you might know that they were all about LED whitening a few years ago which blew up the demand for these teeth whitening products in Singapore.
+If you like to keep up with the Kardashians, you might know that they were all about LED whitening a few years ago which blew up the demand for these teeth whitening products.

 Unfortunately, at-home LED whitening is another example of a trend that is all hype and no substance.
 A 2012 study found that home LED whitening treatments did not produce any significant results for teeth whitening.

-LED lights are not an essential part of a home teeth whitening kit in Singapore.
+LED lights are not an essential part of a home teeth whitening kit.

 What Actually Makes Teeth Whiter?